andknownmaly/diary-day/README.md

 # Daily Quote

-> yourself; nobody notices will follow.
-Never underestimate the power of
+> the world doubts you.
+Believe in yourself; doubt creeps in will follow.

 ---
 andknownmaly